Learn how to make the most tender Mongolian Sous Vide Flank Steak using one of our favorite kitchen gadgets, the Sous Vide!

 - Heat a castiron skillet over medium/high heat.
 Add olive oil to the cast iron skillet.
 When olive oil is fragrant, place the flank steak in the cast iron.
 Sear for one minute on each side.

 - Prepare the Mongolian beef sauce by pouring the juices from your sous vide bag into a medium saucepan and add 1 tablespoon of cornstarch.
 Bring to a boil, reduce heat, and let simmer for 5 minutes or until thickened.

-- We cooked the flank steak for 24 hours, however, you can take it out after only 5 hours as well.
+- We cooked our sous vide flank steak for 24 hours, however, you can cook it for as short as 5 hours.
 The longer it cooks, the more tender it will be.

 Nutrition FactsServing Size: 1/6 Calories: 279 Sugar: 8 Sodium: 1417 Fat: 14 Carbohydrates: 12 Fiber: 0 Protein: 27